sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 cannot be estimated with complete precision from a sample of data;
 that is part of why we need hypothesis tests.
 Given this, it is quite useful to be able to report confidence intervals that capture our uncertainty about the true value of *b*.
-Thit is especially useful when the research question focuses heavily on an attempt to find out *how* strongly variable *X* is related to variable *Y*, since in those situations the interest is primarily in the regression
+This is especially useful when the research question focuses heavily on an attempt to find out *how* strongly variable *X* is related to variable *Y*, since in those situations the interest is primarily in the regression